 Organizations Not Considering Accreditation.
 Although the primary focus of Behavioral Health Resources is to help organizations prepare for and maintain CARF accreditation, we also provide many of the same services for organizations that do not plan to pursue accreditation.
 Information about available services can be found in the Consulting Services section.

 Organizations Considering Accreditation.
 If your organization is not yet accredited and you are considering accreditation, consulting services can be useful to explain the accreditation process, discuss how to prepare for an initial survey, and assess accreditation readiness.
 Once a decision has been made to apply for initial accreditation and the organization has been implementing all CARF standards for at least two months, a Mock Survey can be a very useful approach.
 Visit the Consulting Services section for additional information.

 Accredited Organizations.
 For organizations that are already accredited, there are three key periods during which consulting services can be especially beneficial.
 These are:

 - Immediately following a survey or re-survey.
 CARF will send the Accreditation Report to the organization about six to eight weeks following the conclusion of the survey.
 The organization is then required to submit a Quality Improvement Plan (QIP) within 90 days for a Three-Year Accreditation.
 (For One-Year and Provisional Accreditations, the QIP is due within 45 days.)
 The QIP addresses each cited recommendation and indicates the corrective action.
-A consultant can assist in the preparation of an effective QIP.
+A CARF consultant can assist in the preparation of an effective QIP.
 Refer to the Consulting Services section for more information.

 - During the accreditation period (i.e., for continuous quality improvement).
 In order to maintain accreditation, organizations are required to continuously demonstrate conformance to the standards as well as implementation of annual updates regarding revisions and new standards.
 (CARF standards manuals are relevant for the period of July 1 through June 30.)
 To this end, organizations are expected to become knowledgeable about (and incorporate) these changes into policies, procedures, and practices.
 Because of this requirement, organizations are encouraged to obtain (and apply) the new standards manual when published each year.